 Remove the raw brisket from its packaging and pat it dry with a paper towel.

-Allow the brisket to sit uncovered in the refrigerator overnight (24 hours is ideal), or as long as you can before cooking it in the oven.
+Allow the brisket to sit uncovered in the refrigerator overnight or ideally 24 hours.

 If you plan on using a dry rub on the brisket, you can do so now rather than waiting to rub the brisket just before baking it.